RealFill: Reference-Driven Generation for Authentic Image Completion: Related Work

 \textbf{Image Completion}.
-An enduring challenge in computer vision, image completion aims to fill missing parts of an image with plausible content.
-This task is interchangeably referred to as inpainting or outpainting depending on the characteristics of the missing region.
-Traditional approaches to this problem~\cite{bertalmio2000image, criminisi2003object, hays2007scene, barnes2009patchmatch} rely on handcrafted heuristics while more recent deep learning based methods~\cite{iizuka2017globally, liu2018image, suvorov2022resolution, wu2022nuwa} instead directly train end-to-end neural networks that take original image and mask as inputs and generate the completed image.
-Given the challenging nature of this problem~\cite{zheng2019pluralistic}, many works~\cite{yeh2017semantic, chang2022maskgit, lugmayr2022repaint, chang2023muse} propose to leverage the image prior from a pre-trained generative model for this task.
-Built upon powerful T2I diffusion models, recent diffusion-based solutions~\cite{sd2inpaint, ramesh2022hierarchical} demonstrate strong text-driven image completion capabilities.
-However, due to their sole dependence on a text prompt (which has limited descriptive power), generated image content can often be hard to control, resulting in tedious prompt tuning, especially when a particular or otherwise true scene content is desired.
+As an enduring challenge in computer vision, image completion aims to fill missing parts of an image with plausible content, i.e., inpainting and outpainting.
+Traditional approaches~\cite{bertalmio2000image, criminisi2003object, hays2007scene, barnes2009patchmatch} rely on handcrafted heuristics while more recent deep learning-based methods~\cite{iizuka2017globally, liu2018image, suvorov2022resolution, kim2022zoom} instead directly train end-to-end neural networks that take original image and mask as inputs and generate the completed image.
+Given the challenging nature of this problem~\cite{zheng2019pluralistic}, many works~\cite{yeh2017semantic, chang2022maskgit, lugmayr2022repaint, chang2023muse} propose to leverage the image prior from a pretrained generative model for this task.
+Built upon powerful T2I diffusion models, recent solutions~\cite{sd2inpaint, ramesh2022hierarchical, adobephotoshop} demonstrate strong text-driven image completion capabilities.
+However, due to their sole dependence on a text prompt (which has limited descriptive power), generated image content can often be hard to control, resulting in tedious prompt engineering, especially when a particular or otherwise true scene content is desired.
 This is one of the main issues we aim to tackle in our work.